All Programs

 Monthly Nature Walks With TWI

-1st Sundays of the month, beginning October 5, 3–4:30pm
+1st Sundays of the month, beginning February 1

-Join TWI on a monthly nature walk to promote movement and connection with nature.
-Each month, we will choose a different walking trail to explore as a group.
-Registered participants will be emailed the location of that month’s trail two weeks prior to the meetup.
-All chosen trails will be beginner friendly.
+Join us for a monthly, beginner-friendly walk inviting gentle movement and connection with nature and one another.
+All are welcome.
 Participants should wear comfortable clothing and shoes.
 Bring your own water bottle and anything else you may need to feel prepared.
 Children are welcome to join along with their supervising adult.
 Led by various TWI staff members.

 Click here to register.